-- Smoking cessation medications: One of the newer anti-smoking drug, varenicline, is also known to be associated with self-injurious behaviors and is not recommended as first-line therapy for people who want to quit smoking or have a history of mental illness.
+- Smoking cessation medications: One of the newer anti-smoking drugs, varenicline, is also known to be associated with self-injurious behaviors and is not recommended as first-line therapy for people who want to quit smoking and have a history of mental illness.

 - Glucocorticoids and anabolic steroids: It has been known for many years that both glucocorticoids and a number of anabolic steroids can induce rage and self-destructive behavior.
 Many professional wrestlers have committed suicide over the past 3 decades, and it is believed that this is because of anabolic steroid use.

 - Patients with schizophrenia are also at very high risk for suicide.
 Often these individuals experience delusions and auditory hallucinations commanding them to kill themselves.
 Sometimes these individuals may also become depressed because of the medications or their illness.
 Sometimes schizophrenia leads to severe paranoia and fear that leads one to self-harm.
-Finally, substance abuse including alcohol is common in many schizophrenics and may contribute to the high risk of suicides.
-Several studies show that the use of the atypical antipsychotics in schizophrenia is associated with a decrease in suicide attempts in schizophrenia.
-The evidence favoring clozapine is strongest which is, in fact, the only medication approved by the FDA for preventing suicides in these patients.
+Finally, substance abuse, including alcohol, is common in many people with schizophrenia and may contribute to the high risk of suicide.
+Several studies show that the use of atypical antipsychotics in schizophrenia is associated with a decrease in suicide attempts in schizophrenia.
+The evidence favoring clozapine is strongest, which is, in fact, the only medication approved by the FDA for preventing suicides in these patients.

-- OCD and anxiety disorders: Generalized anxiety and obsessive-compulsive disorders (OCD) can generate symptoms that may make suicide a possibility.
-Individuals with phobias can develop severe symptoms like feeling scared, frightened or terrorized.
-Others may feel severe panic, anxiety or a sense of doom.
+- OCD and anxiety disorders: Generalized anxiety and obsessive-compulsive disorders (OCD) can generate symptoms that may make suicide possible.
+Individuals with phobias can develop severe symptoms like feeling scared, frightened, or terrorized.
+Others may feel severe panic, anxiety, or a sense of doom.
 Many patients with phobics often are not able to control their behavior and may become incapacitated.
 Studies in college students have shown an association between OCD and suicide.
-The risk of suicide in OCD is increased in an individual who has a substance use disorder or a comorbid personality disorder.
-Protective factors include female gender, educated parents and having a comorbid anxiety disorder.
+The risk of suicide in OCD is increased in an individual with a substance use disorder or a comorbid personality disorder.
+Protective factors include female gender, educated parents, and having a comorbid anxiety disorder.

 - Substance abuse is known to lead to self-destructive behavior.
 An individual who abuses illicit agents or prescription medications can develop depression and suicidal behavior.
 Others may develop depression during the withdrawal period and respond by killing themselves.
 The latest data from the Drug Abuse Warning Network reveals that drug-related suicide attempts have increased fourfold in the past decade, averaging about 220,000 visits to the emergency room a year.
 Similarly, individuals who abuse alcohol or drugs may end up losing their job, spouse, and home and may respond to this situation by committing suicide.

 - Even individuals in a drug recovery program are at risk for self-harm, especially those with chronic pain, those with access to a firearm and other street drugs.
-Many of the street drugs have been known to affect behavior and lead to poor psychological functioning.
-Suicide rates are often found to be high in individuals who use Lysergsaure-Diathylamid (LSD) and methamphetamine.
+Many street drugs have been known to affect behavior and lead to poor psychological functioning.
+Suicide rates are often high in individuals who use lysergic acid diethylamide (LSD) and methamphetamine.

-- Dementia and delirium often lead to loss of memory, delusions, hallucinations, disorientation, and poor judgment.
+- Dementia and delirium often lead to memory loss, delusions, hallucinations, disorientation, and poor judgment.
 These symptoms frequently lead to self-harm.
 Many dementia patients feel that they have lost control of their minds and end up killing themselves.

 - Traumatic brain injury has been associated with an increased risk of suicide.
-Studies in military personnel with head injuries have noted the presence of depression, PTSD and high risk of suicide.
+Studies in military personnel with head injuries have noted the presence of depression, PTSD, and a high risk of suicide.
 Repeated bouts of head injury are also associated with an even higher risk of suicide.

-- Toxoplasma infection: A large Danish study in women revealed a relationship between toxoplasma infection and self-injury.
-Women who had toxoplasma infection were observed to have a high risk of self-harm compared to women with no serological evidence of Toxoplasma infection.
+- Toxoplasma infection: A large Danish study in women revealed a relationship between Toxoplasma infection and self-injury.
+Women who had toxoplasma infection were observed to have a high risk of self-harm than women with no serological evidence of Toxoplasma infection.

 - Loss of a loved one: In some cases, acute life events may trigger suicidal behavior.
-This may be due to the loss of a spouse, divorce, end of an interpersonal relationship, loss of a pet or even loss of employment.
-The acute loss can be agonizing and traumatic, and some people are just not able to cope with it.
+This may be due to the loss of a spouse, divorce, end of an interpersonal relationship, loss of a pet, or even loss of employment.
+Acute loss can be agonizing and traumatic, and some people are just not able to cope with it.

 The risk of suicide varies by gender, age, ethnicity, and race.
 Suicide is known to occur in people of all ages, including high school students, but the highest rate of suicide is known to occur in seniors older than age 75.